kevinpt/opbasm/doc/index.rst

       return

- * `Static code analysis`_ to identify dead code and optionally remove it.
+ * Includes an optimizer that performs `static code analysis`_ to identify dead code and optionally remove it.
 This permits the development of code libraries that can be included without wasting memory on unused functions.

  * Code block annotations with `user defined PRAGMA meta-comments`_.

+ * A basic :doc:`command line simulator Opbsim <rst/opbsim>` is included.

 Support for the full PicoBlaze-6 syntax is provided as well as `enabling most of the new PB6 syntax enhancements in PicoBlaze-3 code`_.
 The original templating system for ROM components is supported as well as a more flexible `generic ROM component`_ that can read *.mem* and *.hex* files directly during synthesis and simulation.
 A utility script is included that permits `updating the ROM contents of a bitstream file`_ without requiring resynthesis as was formerly supplied by the DOS-based KCPSM3 tools.